 In speaking of Abraham, even when doing so in the context of Eid al-Adha, Bush and Hughes were probably thinking of Genesis 22:15-18, in which Abraham is rewarded for his faith and told he will become a blessing to the nations: “by your descendants shall all the nations of the earth bless themselves, because you have obeyed my voice.”

-Bush and Hughes are thus reinforcing a worldview that takes for granted the legitimacy of everlasting enmity and hatred between Muslims and non-Muslims -- and doing so precisely in the context of trying to build bridges between Muslims and non-Muslims.
-This demonstrates once again how vitally important it is for them, and for the rest of us, to have a detailed understanding of the theological and cultural frame of reference of jihadists and Muslims in general.
+Bush and Hughes were thus reinforcing a worldview that takes for granted the legitimacy of everlasting enmity and hatred between Muslims and non-Muslims — and were doing so precisely in the context of trying to build bridges between Muslims and non-Muslims.
+This demonstrates once again how vitally important it was for them and all subsequent U.S. officials, as well as for the rest of us, to have a detailed understanding of the theological and cultural frame of reference of jihadists and Muslims in general.
 But for lack of this, not only are statements issued that could have and should have been much more carefully worded, but policy errors keep multiplying.

 Nevertheless, Allah holds out the possibility that one day the Muslims and the Quraysh will reconcile (v.
 7) and tells the Muslims that they are not forbidden to deal kindly and justly with those among the Quraysh who have not fought them (v.
 8) — that is, says Ibn Kathir, “those who did not have a role in your expulsion,” the expulsion of the Muslims from Mecca.
 But they must not turn in friendship to those who did fight against them (v.
 9).
 This passage has been invoked by jihadists today to justify what they describe as a defensive jihad against the United States, which is, in their view, fighting against Muslims.